-The live streaming where authentic ways are used to show videos helps in improving direct relationship with the customers.
-Graphics and interactive content gets response in a way as if talking directly to someone and this helps to generate further interest.
+Live streaming where authentic ways are used to show videos helps improve direct customer relationships.
+In addition, graphics and interactive content get the response as if talking directly to someone, which helps generate further interest.

-Internet video posting was considered less reliable, in the early years.
-YouTube was launched in 2005 when online video trend picked up fast, and it gave way to the use of online free channels to promote businesses.
+Internet video posting was considered less reliable in the early years.
+YouTube was launched in 2005 when the online video trends picked up fast, giving way to using free online channels to promote businesses.

-YouTube watch time concept is now more popular than TV ads.
-Young buyers and teenagers are no more watching TVs as they did in 1990s; instead, they are watching YouTube and online videos.
+The YouTube watch time concept is now more popular than TV ads.
+This is because young buyers and teenagers now watch TV less than they did in the 1990s; instead, they watch YouTube and online videos.

-Online platform is able to post concepts which are otherwise difficult to show on public platforms.
-These are liked, disliked and shared and even ridiculed by the viewers, who can post negative or positive comments, and the marketers directly engage with the buyer.
+The online platform can post concepts that were difficult to show on public platforms.
+These are liked, disliked, shared, and even ridiculed by the viewers, who can post negative or positive comments, and the marketers directly engage with the buyer.

-Videos offer personalised concepts where designs, graphics and stories targeting a specific group of buyers can be posted.
-For example - Cadbury posted features where the age, geographical location and interest or hobbies –were able to generate the instant ad videos.
+Videos offer personalised concepts where designs, graphics, and stories targeting a specific group of buyers can be posted.
+For example - Cadbury posted features where the age, geographical location, and interest or hobbies –were able to generate instant ad videos.

 Techniques to boost ROI

-Mobile friendly design - It is necessary to have mobile friendly advertisements as clients are buying online and seek real time experience, and innovative ideas are being used by the promoters to make the communication look live or real.
+Mobile-friendly design - It is necessary to have mobile-friendly advertisements as clients are buying online and seek real-time experience.
+The promoters use innovative ideas to make the communication look alive or real.

-For more information contact Mont Digital on www.montdigital.com or email info (@) Montdigital.com
+For more information, contact Mont Digital at www.montdigital.com or email info (@) Montdigital.com.